kallazz/MakeWiz/README.md

 ## 📖User Guide
-To generate a Makefile using MakeWiz, simply enter the command `makewiz` in your terminal.
+To generate a Makefile using MakeWiz, simply enter the command `makewiz` in your terminal for C/C++ projects.
+For Java projects enter `makewiz java`.

-By default, MakeWiz will create a Makefile with the executable name *main* and compiler *g++*.
+By default, for C/C++ MakeWiz will create a Makefile with the executable name *main* and compiler *g++*.
 You can change this behaviour by using commands and options listed below.
 If you are not sure what your default compiler and executable values are, you can just run `makewiz default`.

 ```
 MakeWiz is a command line tool that generates a Makefile based on the files in your directory